openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_0_3_unit_test/java/docs/components/schemas/AdditionalpropertiesShouldNotLookInApplicators.md

 A class that contains necessary nested
 - schema classes (which validate payloads), extends JsonSchema
-- abstract sealed classes which store validated payloads, java version of a sum type
+- sealed interfaces which store validated payloads, java version of a sum type
 - boxed classes which store validated payloads, sealed permits class implementations
 - classes to store validated map payloads, extends FrozenMap
 - classes to build inputs for map payloads